JoeySan5/Knights-Social-Media-App/README.md

 4. Wait until the app loads onto your emulator
 5. Once app is loaded you can proceed to try out all the features explained in the tagged release!

+### Web
+### to deploy UI
+    * ensure that CORS is enabled through dokku
+    * once this is checked, navigate to Web/ directory
+    * run the command: sh deploy.sh
+        * this compiles, runs, and creates the necessary folders to run
+    * once loaded, navigate to the correct https location, there should be 3 different ones

+### to run unit tests
+    * navigate to Web/ directory
+    * run command: sh deploy.sh
+    * once this compiles, select one of the three http locations provided
+    * navigate to that url but add '/spec_runner.html' to the end of the url
+    * verify that tests work

+### Backend

 ### Locally
 1. From the backend maven project root, run mvn exec:java with the `PORT` and `DATABASE_URL` environment variables specified